matkoniecz/matkoniecz-ruby-style/README.md

 ## Installation

+    $ gem install matkoniecz-ruby-style

-Add this line to your application's Gemfile:
+or add this line to your application's Gemfile:

 ```ruby
 gem 'matkoniecz-ruby-style'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install matkoniecz-ruby-style

 ## Usage